vtexdocs/help-center-content/docs/announcements/en/provide-your-customers-with-a-better-self-service-experience-with-the-new-my-account.md

 author: 6AcGyun1hSWewU8YcaQiO
 slug: provide-your-customers-with-a-better-self-service-experience-with-the-new-my-account
 legacySlug: provide-your-customers-with-a-better-self-service-experience-with-the-new-my-account
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: All orders and personal data managed from a single place.
+announcementSynopsisEN: 'All orders and personal data managed from a single place.'
 ---

 Starting June 25th, 2019, your customers can access their orders and personal data, all in one place, with the new My Account app.